 - Post-operative care is a crucial part of your procedure to ensure you’re looked after if complications arise, and you can receive reassurance if you have any concerns.

 - This level of care is not always available for overseas patients.

 - Neglectful post-operative care can lead to serious problems if complications are not immediately addressed.

-Meet the Cosmetic Surgery for Women & Men’s group of local MELBOURNE Surgeons – Specialists in their fields of Medicine.
+Meet the Cosmetic Surgery for Women & Men’s group of local MELBOURNE Surgeons – who are Specialist Plastic Surgeons with FRACS recognition/fellowship.

-TO meet with one of our surgeons, call (03) 8849 1444 and let us know what you’re hoping to achieve.
+TO meet with one of our Melbourne or Sydney surgeons, call (03) 8849 1444 and let us know what you’re hoping to achieve.

 You can schedule a consultation or attend an EVENT to meet our team.